Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 - Integrate MVC 4 with MEF 2.0

-- Use dependency injection inside an MVC Controller
+- Use Dependency Injection inside an MVC Controller

-- Use dependency injection inside an MVC View
+- Use Dependency Injection inside an MVC View

-- Use dependency injection inside an MVC Action Filter
+- Use Dependency Injection inside an MVC Action Filter

->**Note:** This Lab shows Unity Application Block and MEF 2.0 as dependency resolver frameworks, but it is possible to adapt any Dependency Injection Framework to work with MVC 4.
+>**Note:** This Lab is using Unity Application Block and MEF 2.0 as the frameworks for dependency resolution, but it is possible to adapt any Dependency Injection Framework to work with MVC 4.

 <a name="SystemRequirements" />
 ### System Requirements ###